paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 ## Appendices

 ### Cataloging scenarios unique to fossils
+Guidance regarding best practices and recommendations for cataloging fossil specimens is actively in development by [PDWG](https://paleo-data.github.io/knowledge-hub/community/about-pdwg).
+Until this information is formalized, the following methods are recommended for treating these specimens using Symbiota.
+This guidance is expected to evolve.

 #### Part-counterpart specimens
 "Part" and "counterpart" specimens refer to fossils that have been physically separated, such that the individual organism(s) originally contained in one piece of rock now exist in multiple pieces.
 For example, [split shale](https://www.gbif.org/occurrence/1950905513) and [broken concretions](https://www.gbif.org/occurrence/4029672311) commonly result in part-counterpart specimens.

 **_Recommended method_** <br>
-Guidance regarding newly curated part-counterpart specimens is actively in development by [PDWG](https://paleo-data.github.io/knowledge-hub/community/about-pdwg).
-Until this information is formalized, the following method is recommended for treating these specimens using Symbiota.
-This guidance is expected to evolve.

 * Create one catalog record corresponding to all pieces of a part-counterpart specimen.
 Doing so will avoid confusion for downstream data users, as creating multiple records for one biological individual is not advised at this time.
 * Include all data available, per usual (collector info, locality, geological context, etc.).
 * Additionally, the record should include: